-The Crime Prevention Section of the Support Services Division strives to provide a FIRST CHOICE community by educating citizens on how they may anticipate, recognize, and reduce crime.
+The Crime Prevention Unit of the Community Services Division strives to provide a FIRST CHOICE community by educating citizens on how they may anticipate, recognize, and reduce crime.
 We are very proud of the fact we have developed programs that address all walks of life in our community.
 We are able to accomplish this goal through a variety of programs that we offer to citizens as well as businesses.
 Our Neighborhood Watch and Business Watch programs have been used as models for other jurisdictions.
 We address the needs of our mature citizens as well as the younger citizens.
 Our programs cover a wide range of topics including bicycle safety, work place violence prevention, and fraud prevention for seniors.

 Listed below are some of the programs that we present.
 To learn more about these programs, please call (804)-318-8699.

 Boy/Cub Scout - Presentations can be scheduled on the first Monday of each month at the Police Department Support Services Facility.

 Business Security - Teaches physical, procedural and environmental security for businesses.